-b) The description of the process shall include an explanation of the role of the mediator.

-c) The mediator shall also describe his style and approach to mediation.
+- 1. Description of Mediation Process.
+The mediator shall define mediation (as defined in Scope and Definitions) and describe the mediation process to the participants. - a) The description of the process shall include an explanation of the role of the mediator. - b) The mediator shall also generally describe his or her style and approach to mediation.
 The parties must be given an opportunity to express their expectations regarding the conduct of the mediation process.
-The parties and mediator must include in the agreement to mediate a general statement regarding the mediator's style and approach to mediation to which the parties have agreed.

-d) The mediator shall describe the stages of the mediation process. shall be described by the mediator.
+The parties and mediator must include in the Agreement to Mediate a general statement regarding the mediator's style and approach to mediation to which the parties have agreed. - c) The mediator shall describe the stages of the mediation process.